Promotion Strategy to Balance Small Business

 Business success is based on collaboration.
 Bringing together knowledge and resources with other businesses might result in mutual marketing benefits for all parties involved.
 Simply pick an area of your business that matches another company’s products or services.
 Then collaborate with them on marketing projects that will benefit both of you.

-Dr.Nancy Agnes, Author of the Tutors India, offers the Best Dissertation Writing Services uk Preferred by 5 Millions+ UK Students
+Dr. Nancy Agnes, author of Tutors India, offers the Best Dissertation Writing Services UK, preferred by 5 million+ UK students

 References

 1. Jones, P., Maas, G., Kraus, S., & Reason, L. L. (2021).
-An exploration of the role and contribution of entrepreneurship centres in UK higher education institutions.
+An exploration of the role and contribution of entrepreneurship centers in UK higher education institutions.
 Journal of Small Business and Enterprise Development.

 2. Mazzarol, T., & Reboud, S. (2020).
-Innovation in Small Firms.
-In Entrepreneurship and Innovation (pp. 131-164).
+Innovation in small firms In Entrepreneurship and Innovation (pp. 131–164),.
 Springer, Singapore.

 3. Pueyo, A., Carreras, M., & Ngoo, G. (2020).
 Exploring the linkages between energy, gender, and enterprise: Evidence from Tanzania.
 World Development, 128, 104840.